ksnt/Memo/online_lectures.md

 # Platforms
 Coursera - Great!
-I have ever finished many courses and specialization.
+I have ever finished many courses and specializations.
 Edx      - It seems very good, but I have never finished any courses.
 Udacity  - I often find interesting courses, but I have never finished any courses.
 Khan Academy - I do not know well about this one.